ThomasDeLoof/Foil-Optimization-Algorithm/README.md

 I am well aware that this assumptions can make my code completly non realistic for certain cases.

 ## Final Thoughts
-I am well aware that this code is not guaranteed to output a ready-to-build hydrofoil, which is what big companies already struggle to do.
-However, building this from scratch was an attempt to tackle a massive engineering problem—one that entire companies spend years working on, and it forced me to dive deep into hydrodynamics and parametric optimization, I have learned an lot in the process.
+I am well aware that this code is not guaranteed to output a ready-to-build hydrofoil.
+However, building this from scratch was an attempt to tackle a massive engineering problem, one that entire companies spend years working on, and it forced me to dive deep into hydrodynamics and parametric optimization, I have learned an lot in the process.

 ---

 ## Acknowledgements

 This work was carried out within the ISAE Supaéro Foil club.
-I would like to acknowledge fellow club members for their initial work on a Kulfan-based optimization model, which provided a valuable baseline for comparison and pushed me to explore alternative geometric solutions to address specific physical performance constraints.
+I would like to acknowledge fellow club member Gaspard Bougnoux for their initial work within the Alten group, which provided a valuable baseline for comparison and pushed me to explore alternative geometric solutions to address specific physical performance constraints.

 ## License